Road-Relay-July-Challenge/backend/README.md

 ## ⭐  About

 Road Relay July Challenge (RRJC) is a yearly virtual running event organized by Raffles Hall Road Relay https://www.instagram.com/road.relay/.
 It was started in 2020 during the Covid times.
-RRJC X Strava Webapp was built to provide a leaderboard and fulfil adminstrative purpose such as carrying out event challenges and collating distances through strava API.
-The participants use Strava https://www.strava.com to record running distances during the event period.
+RRJC X Strava Webapp was built to provide a leaderboard and fulfill adminstrative purpose such as carrying out event challenges and collating distances through Strava's API.
+After going through a one-time authentication, participants are able to see their running distances on the app's leaderboard automatically synced with their recorded runs on Strava[https://www.strava.com].

 <table>
   <tr>